NFT Art has enabled online communities to grow and the creator economy to generate billions of dollars a month in revenue.

 Uploading To IPFS & Adding MetaData

-Once your images are generated you need to store them in a decentralized manner so that your smart contract and marketplaces link to those images and be able to read the metadata which will display the rarity information for buyers.
+Once your images are generated you need to store them in a decentralized manner so that your smart contract and NFT marketplaces link to those images and can display the rarity information for buyers.

 Most collections use IPFS (InterPlanetary File System) to immortalize their NFT images.

 To get into doing this manually is a bit too much for this article.
-However, a very popular service to help you uploading your NFTs and create the metadata is Pinata.cloud
+However, you can again use a no code NFT software to take care of this solution.

 They also have some great resources for developers to get started.